trpham/CodingPractice/add-two-numbers.md

 # Add Two Number

-Given two linked lists representing two non-negative numbers.
+Given two linked lists (represent non-negative numbers).

-The digits are stored in **reverse order** and each node contains a single digit.
+The digits are stored in **reverse order**.

-Add the two numbers and return it as a linked list
+Add them and return a new linked list.

 **Example**